iit-cs429/main/assignments/assignment3/README.md

 5. For RSV, compute a precision/recall curve and plot it using [matplotlib](http://matplotlib.org/).
 Save it to a file called `pr.png`; commit that file to your private repository.

+Other clarifications:

+- You can use the same tokenizer/stemmer as the previous assignment.
+- You should report the average evaluation measures over all queries.
+- You should ignore query terms that do not appear in any document.
+- Compute precision/recall/F1 using only the top 20 results
+- When computing MAP, if a relevant document is not in the top 20, assume 0% precision for those relevant documents.
+- Note that IDs are assigned to queries and documents according to their position in the file, starting at ID 1.
+Thus, in TIME.REL, the line "1 268" indicates that the first query in TIME.QUE is relevant to the 268th document in TIME.ALL.